zijund021/Matching-Pennies-An-Interdisciplinary-Study/README.md

 > **Abstract.**
 > This project connects classic game theory with modern computation and behavioral testing.
 > Part 1 formalizes strategic games (Matching Pennies), proves the mixed-strategy equilibrium, and evaluates efficiency/fairness with reproducible computation and extensive-form checks.
 > Part 2 extends to **mechanism design** via a two-bidder **first-price all-pay auction**, testing winner’s-curse claims on LLM agents under control vs. private-hints treatments.
+Then followed by a voting and institution simulation.
 > All code, prompts, and figures are organized for review and replication.

 ---